Water Damage vs Flood Damage: What’s the Difference?

 What Causes Flood Damage?

-Isn’t It All Covered by Homeowner’s Insurance?
+What is Covered by Homeowner’s Insurance?

-Water Damage Insurance
+Water Damage & Homeowners Insurance

 Flood Damage Insurance

-Does Everyone Really Need Flood Insurance?
+Do I Need Flood Insurance?

 Is Flood Insurance Affordable?